-The Learning Toolbox (LTB) is a software platform that allows people to quickly and easily build their own mobile learning apps and share them with others.
-The LTB is particularly well suited for informal learning and learning at the workplace.
+The Learning Toolbox (LTB) is a software platform that allows people to quickly and easily build their own mobile apps and share them with others.
+The LTB was originally developed for informal learning and learning at the workplace.
 There are however many areas other than education and training where the LTB can be a valuable tool, such as marketing, team collaboration, customer engagement, event organisation and many more.

 Some terminology first

 There are a few key terms that you are going to encounter frequently in these help pages.
 The learning apps you create with the LTB platform are called stacks.
-A stack can contain one or several screens that are composed of interactive squares and rectangles that we call tiles.
-Tiles are basically mini-apps that can do specific tasks for the user or that give the user access to particular resources such as videos, images, or other apps.
-There are several different types of tiles in the Stack Editor that you can drag and drop into the screens to gradually build functionality into your stack.
+A stack can contain one or several stack screens that are composed of interactive squares and rectangles that we call tiles.
+Tiles are simple mini-apps that can do specific tasks for the user or that give the user access to particular resources such as videos, images, or other apps.
+There are several different types of tiles in the Stack Editor that you can drag and drop into a stack screen to gradually build functionality into your stack.